shrican/cloud-computing-application/README.md

 ## Getting Started

-Below are the instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Below are the instructions that will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 * Java JDK 1.8